 Whenever you plan a major fundraising campaign, take the time to consider how planned giving might be incorporated into solicitations.
 This is by far the easiest way to make endowment growth a sustained priority without heavily distracting from your strategic priorities and capital needs.

-To best equip your fundraising team to talk about your nonprofit’s endowment, you need to give them a roadmap to productive, compelling conversations with a case for support.
+Equip your fundraising team to talk about your nonprofit’s endowment by providing a roadmap to compelling conversations.

-Your endowment case for support should cover some key details, including:
+Your endowment case for support should cover these key details:

 From here, you’ll be able to distill the core case for support into different versions as needed.
 Use it to craft customized donor discussion guides heading into a solicitation meeting or draft a series of introductory emails announcing the creation of the endowment.